murchisd/splunk_pstree_app/splunk_pstree_app/README.md

 The pstree command requires two arguments, child and parent.
 The command is intended for sysmon EventCode=1 events but can be used for anything.
 The command returns a row for each root value with a multivalue field, "tree", containing the root value and all childern values.

+The pstree command now uses an iterative algorithm to create process tree.
+The legacy recursive algorithm can be used by specifying `method="r"`.

 Simple Sysmon Usage

 ```